Would you believe me if I said that every year the average American spends a whopping $2,388 on items to treat themselves?

 If you spend money on ointment because it gave you a rash, you did not spend efficiently.

-With this in mind, after a long stressful day, I did not want to miss out on things that gave me joy and inner peace.
 Being aware of how much money you have doesn't mean you can't have what you want.

 It just means that we're smart about it.